MiguelNiblock/Deep-NLP_Predicting-Ad-Demand/README.md

 The total size of all data included is 123GB, of which only 2GB are csv files and the rest are images.
 This presents an obvious challenge.
 On one hand, using google collab would be convenient for GPU acceleration.
 On the other hand, that much data isn't storable with a free Google Drive account.
 Working locally might solve the size issue at the expense of slowing graphics processing.
 Perhaps we could limit the data to a workable compromise.

+### 2.2 Specializations Used

+**NLP**

+NLP's most important contribution lies be in the form of text summarization.
+Complete listings have a description field where the user freely writes about the product or service.
+Text extraction in the form of TFIDF components can help the model understand some meaningful patterns in the data.

+There is a lot of text cleaning to do with this dataset.
+NLP will be incredibly useful for getting the most out of the variables `param_1, param_2, param_3` which are subcategories of each listing that have been provided by the user and are non-standardized.

+Generating and filtering NLP features will be challenging because of the 1.5 Million datapoints and the sheer number of unique values per variable.
+Dummies will have to be evaluated for importance during the feature generation process, in order to avoid maxing out RAM memory.

+**Keras and Deep Learning**

+Having so much image data to play with, we'll naturally compare various forms of Neural Networks on the image data.

 ## 3. Use Case

 This prediction can be used to inform sellers on how to best optimize their listing and provide some indication of how much interest they should realistically expect to receive.
 Some online retailers already have implementations of similar models to make suggestions that help sellers.